 What to do if you have unsafe sex

-If you have had unsafe sex, you should:
+If you have had unsafe sex:

 - avoid vaginal or rectal ‘douching’ (washing out or irrigating these areas with water or other fluids) as the irritation to delicate tissues could increase the risk of infection